How to Install Telnet on Debian 13, 12 and 11

 Install UFW on Debian

-UFW is not installed by default on the validated Debian hosts, so add it first if you want a simpler firewall front end.
+UFW is not part of every Debian installation, so add it first if you want a simpler firewall front end.

 sudo apt install ufw